Maryamlaine/Earthquake-Visualizations-with-Leaflet/README.md

 1. **Get your data set**

-   We used USGS earthquake data from (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick 'All Earthquakes from the Past 7 Days' to visualize.
+   We used USGS earthquake data from (http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and picked 'All Earthquakes from the Past 7 Days' to visualize.
 We used the URL of this JSON to pull in the data for our visualization.

 2. **Import & Visualize the Data**

    leaflet is used to plot all of the earthquakes from the data set based on their longitude and latitude.

    * Data markers used to show the magnitude of the earthquake in their size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.
-In addition, we have pop us with more information abouut each earthquake.
+In addition, we have pop ups with more information about each earthquake.

    * A legend is used to show the different earthquake magnitudes.